 Learners will leave “the pursuit of happiness” to individual talents and personal conscience where it belongs in the first place.
 Valid legislation will accelerate everyone’s flight from misery: something our weapon governments have blocked with grim determination.
-They’d rather abuse select prey in pursuit of their own unlimited happiness.
+They’d rather abuse select prey in pursuit of their own happiness without limit.

 Government has never had the slightest idea what happiness is.
 It is too subjective a topic to handle honestly.
 On the other hand, misery is something a government can easily quantify and reduce through routine procedures any rational adult could recite with their eyes closed: the provision of clean air and water, good nutrition, clothing, housing, education, freedom of speech and assembly, justice (protection from corruption), etc. Like other institutions and individuals, government should do what it’s good at and nothing more.

 Learners will recognize personal rights to life, freedom of choice, justice and withdrawal from misery.
 In addition, they will honor the following self-evident rights, namely: the right to cheap, high-quality survival necessities; the right to wholesome soil, air and water; the right to superior health care from before conception until expiration; and the right to pursue Learning to our utmost ability.
 Current rights, mercilessly narrowed under weapons rule, will increase during the administration of peace.

 “The simplest test of a true conception of human happiness is that it should be attainable by each individual without in any way impeding or preventing an attainment of the same goods by others.
 Anyone who regards the pursuit of happiness as a competitive enterprise …” [suffers from fatal delusion].